average nfl salary chris jones salary contract

 Kicker

-Jake Elliott$6,000,000
+Jake Elliot$6,000,000

 Graham Gano is a close 4th making $5,500,000 with the New York Giants.
 From a fantasy perspective, he has been a personal favorite for the past few seasons.

 Kicker and punter salaries remain relatively stable, with top performers securing multi-year deals.
 Long snappers, while essential, continue to be among the lower-paid positions.
-Teams are showing a willingness to invest in consistent, reliable special teams performers.
+Teams are showing a willingness to invest in consistent, reliable special-teams performers.

 Long Snapper